Three Blue Ducks celebrates 10 years

 An idea born from the surf and anchored in cafe culture, the Three Blue Ducks is made up of Mark LaBrooy, Darren Robertson, Andy Allen, Chris Sorrell, Sam Reid-Boquist and Jeff Bennett, who all share the same desire to offer a more sustainable and ethical approach to Australian dining.
 Despite the growing number of owners and venues over the years, their ethos remains the same: encouraging their community to “grow what you can, buy food mindfully, buy it locally, cook it thoughtfully and waste nothing where you can”.

-Three Blue Ducks will use the 10th birthday as an opportunity to gather their community and thank them for their ongoing support over the years, particularly in the wake of what has been a tumultuous year for the hospitality industry.
+Three Blue Ducks will use the 10th birthday as an opportunity to gather their community and thank them for their ongoing support over the years.
+This is especially important in the wake of what’s been a tumultuous year for the hospitality industry.

-“When we first launched back in 2010, we had one 18-seat venue staffed with our friends, family and anyone else we could rope in – and to look at where we are now, we just feel really fortunate to be celebrating with a community that welcomed us from the beginning.”
+“When we first launched back in 2010, we had one 18-seat venue staffed with our friends, family and anyone else we could rope in.
+To look at where we are now, we just feel really fortunate to be celebrating with a community that welcomed us from the beginning.”

 On September 23, the team will be joined by a group of Ducks alumni including Luke Powell (LP’s Quality Meats), Mike Clift (ex-Rockpool), Jemma Whiteman (Café Paci) and Shannon Debreceny (Victor Churchill).
 Together with Allen, LaBrooy and Robertson, they’ll serve a four-course feast made using fresh, sustainable and locally sourced ingredients.